What is cerebral palsy?

 What causes cerebral palsy?

 CP results from damage to the developing brain.
-The damage can happen in the womb, during birth or in the first two years of a baby’s life.
+The damage can happen during fetal development, during birth or in the first two years of a baby’s life.
 In many cases, providers don’t know what caused the brain damage.

 Several factors can influence a baby’s risk of having cerebral palsy.
 Babies born prematurely (before 37 weeks) or with low birth weight have a higher risk.
 Brain damage that leads to CP can result from: